 The map is not the territory

-Be aware though, that you shouldn’t think this is some infallible way of measuring or predicting the market with probabilities and two decimal places.
-It isn’t, because there isn’t one.
+Be aware that this isn’t some infallible way of measuring or predicting the market with probabilities and two decimal places.

 They said the same thing about PEs in the dot com bubble too.
 The fact that both those bubbles burst should tell you that valuations matter more than almost anything else.